ponicode/roller-coaster/INSTRUCTION.md

 You can resolve the following exercise in JavaScript or TypeScript.

-The code should be written as if it was going to be pushed to a professional codebase, not as a draft.
+Please approach this test as if the code was going to be pushed to a professional codebase, not as a draft.

 Try and solve it with reasonable algorithmic complexity.
 This means that even the harder tests should run within a couple of seconds or even less.